brevzin/cpp_proposals/2564_consteval_patch/consteval-patch.md

 * [#.#]{.pnum} [it is a subexpression of a manifestly constant-evaluated expression or conversion, or]{.addu}
 * [#.#]{.pnum} its enclosing statement is enclosed ([stmt.pre]) by the _compound-statement_ of a consteval if statement ([stmt.if]).

 An expression or conversion is an _immediate invocation_ if it is a potentially-evaluated explicit or implicit invocation of an immediate function and is not in an immediate function context.
-[An immediate invocation shall be a constant expression.]{.rm} [An aggregate initialization is an immediate invocation if it evaluates a default member initializer that has a subexpression that is an immediate-escalating expression.]{.addu}
+[An immediate invocation shall be a constant expression.]{.rm}

 ::: addu
 [13a]{.pnum} An expression or conversion is _immediate-escalating_ if it is not initially in an immediate function context and it is either